 Quorum

 No business may be transacted at a meeting unless a quorum is present.
-A quorum is present when one fifth of the Delegates and Trustees are present (in person or by proxy).
+A quorum is present when one fifth of the Delegates and Trustees are present (in person or by proxy, with “present” including for the avoidance of doubt present by Remote Attendance).

 If such a quorum is not present within half an hour from the time appointed for the meeting then: